 - Craving for a hug

-- Desire for physical closeness
+- The desire for physical closeness

 During the time when our emotions tend to take a dip because of hormones (for example, the pre-menstrual cycle), it makes sense that we also desire comfort, and chocolate supplies this.